-Outside, the building which formerly sheltered the exterior works, still showed the place where the shafts of the pit had been sunk, completely abandoned, as were the other pits comprising the mines of Aberfoyle.
-It was a sad day when for the last time the miners left the mine in which they had lived for so many vears.

-these several thousand workmen who compos- foyle. mine.
-Overseers, rollers, conductors, banksmen, woodmen, road members, receivers, carpenters, gatemen, blacksmiths, all, women, children, old men, outside and inside workmen, were assembled in the immense yard of the overplus of the mine.
+Outside, the building which formerly shelt ered the exterior works, still showed the place where the shafts of the pit had been sunk, completely abandoned, as were the other pits comprising the mines of Aberfovle.
+It was a sad day when for the last time the miners left the mine in which they had lived for so many these several thousand workmen who composed the brave and active population of the mine.
+Overseers, rollers, conductors, banksmen, woodmen, road members, receivers, carpenters, gatemen, blacksmiths, all, women, children, old men, outside and inside workmen, were assembled in the immense yard of the Dochart Pit, formerly encumbered with the overplus of the mine.